 Patients are often concerned about scarring they may be left with, particularly in such a visible area, but due to the natural folds and contours of the eye, a skilled plastic surgeon can ensure the incisions are well hidden.
 Also, the thinner, delicate skin on the eyelid typically heals very well.

-An eyelid lift can produce great patient satisfaction and dramatic anti-ageing results; call 0117 325 5034 to arrange a consultation at our Bristol cosmetic surgery clinic.
+An eyelid lift can produce great patient satisfaction and dramatic anti-ageing results; call 0117 325 5034 to arrange a consultation.